Traditional university qualifications are predominantly theory-focused and give the student a broad knowledge using proven academic learning styles.

 Yes, group projects and peer-to-peer support are key parts of your learning experience.
 This can be accessed through student forums as well as scheduled online group projects and tasks.
 These are organised through your Learning Portal and our private student Facebook page and Skype.

-For admission to the Bachelor of Applied Business or the Bachelor of Applied Information Technology, one of the following is required.
+For admission to any of our online courses, one of the following is required.

 All students are required to undergo the online Pre-enrolment Assessment and achieve a pass mark of 60%.